 - Used in rapid, qualitative and differential detection of IgG and IgM antibodies

-- Delivers clinical results between 2 and 10 minutes at the point-of-care
+- Delivers clinical results between 2 and 10 minutes

 - Visual interpretation of results